-At the moment (Febryary 2012) I am applying for research funding - together with Dr Chappell, Dr Jocelyn Mawdsley and Prof Dr Sven Biscop - to establish an international Collaborative Research Network on Common Security and Defence Policy Strategy.
-If funding is granted for the period 2012-2015 by the University Association for European Studies (UK) we will be able to organise several academic workshops and publish a number of articles as well as an edited volume on the development of European Strategic Culture in Security and Defence.
+Between 2012 and 2015, I established together with Dr Chappell, Dr Jocelyn Mawdsley and Prof Dr Sven Biscop - an international Collaborative Research Network on Common Security and Defence Policy Strategy, funded by the University Association for European Studies (UK).

 At the University of Manchester, I taught various Bachelor and Master courses in International Relations, European politics and EU Foreign and Security Policy.

 At Maastricht University I teach both Bachelor and Master courses in EU Governance and Policy-making, International Relations, EU Foreign and Security Policy.
 I design and coordinate my own courses in two Master Programmes: MA in European Public Administration (Governance in the European Union) and MA in European Studies (The EU Foreign and Security Policy).
 In the past (2011-2018) I designed and coordinated an introductory course in International Relations in the BA Europena Studies programme.

 I am also actively involved in supervision of BA, MA and PhD theses with topics ranging from the EU's sanctions policy towards Russia to the impact of public contestation over the effectiveness of the EU's EULEX mission in Kosovo.